Updated 07/08/2020, 15:15

 You can also watch the service by searching for St Mary’s Basingstoke on YouTube—this might be helpful if you want to watch it on a smart TV.

-An online children's group will be available to view from 9.30am at www.stmarys-basingstoke.org.uk/childrens-group.
+For those at home the online children’s group will be available to view from 9.30am at www.stmarys-basingstoke.org.uk/childrens-group.

 It lasts for about 30 minutes, so you could play the video for your children during the sermon, or later in the day at your convenience.